At a Glance

 The best time to visit Burma is during the dry season from November to April.
 At this time the warm and sunny days are ideal for sightseeing throughout the country.
 The temperatures start to rise in March and May to September is best avoided as this is the rainy season when sightseeing can become difficult.

-Call us on to start planning your vacation to Hilton Mandalay or take a look at our itineraries to Mandalay
+Call us on 020 3993 8476 to start planning your holiday to Hilton Mandalay or take a look at our itineraries to Myanmar (Burma)

 Set on four acres of landscaped gardens in the heart of the city, Hilton Mandalay is the ideal place to base yourself while exploring the city of Mandalay, offering well-appointed rooms, a good range of facilities, and an array of dining options.